-1941 - German submarine U-552 sinks USS Reuben James (DD 245), which was escorting Convoy HX 156, with a loss of 115 lives -- First U.S. ship lost to enemy action in World War II.
+1941 - German submarine U-562 sinks USS Reuben James (DD 245) as she escorted Convoy HX 156, killing 115 of her crew.
+Reuben James is the first U.S. ship lost to enemy action in World War II.

 1956 - The U.S. Navy lands seven men in an R4D Skytrain on the ice at the South Pole.
 They are the first men to stand on the South Pole since Capt.
 Robert F. Scott in 1912.